-Many parents remain sceptical when it comes to teaching their kids to code.
+Many parents remain skeptical when it comes to teaching their kids to code.
 Coding is a set of extracurricular skills that can help kids choose a suitable career and make them logically and creatively more competent compared to their peers.

 However, kids who learn to code at an early age don’t necessarily have to become computer engineers or even choose a career in computer application.
 Learning to code can be beneficial for a vast variety of disciplines.